 </html>

-Now it's time to define the page that will extend base.html with new template in /resources/templates/public/welcome.html.
+Now it's time to define a page that will extend base.html as a new template /resources/templates/public/welcome.html.

 {% extends "layouts/base.html" %}